MohammadAli735/OnlineExam/README.md

 ## About Online Exam

 -  this is a simple project which i tried to make this system an SPA system
--  I have choosen laravel as backend and vue for forent for this project
+-  I have choosen laravel as backend and vue for front-end for this project
 -  Aloguth this system is simple i tried to make the backend code more reuse-able using services class
 -  Also i have emplement all feature of vue js 3 composition api, for the next update i want to emplement laravel websocket and realtime intractions